Thomson Jay Hudson: Professional life

 He practiced for several years in Mansfield, Ohio until he started his journalistic career in 1860.
 He was the editor of the Port Huron Commercial (Port Huron, Michigan), and the Detroit Evening News (Detroit, Michigan).
 In 1880, he abandoned journalism and entered the US Patent Office.
 He was appointed principal examiner in 1886 and served until 1893.
 In 1877 he became Washington correspondent for the Scripps Syndicate, serving several prominent newspapers.

 He continued in this capacity until after publishing his groundbreaking 1893 work "The Law of Psychic Phenomena," which brought him international fame throughout the English-speaking world.
 The book's sales continue to this day.

 This was followed in 1895 by "A Scientific Demonstration of the Future Life" (considered by many his superior work), then "The Divine Pedigree of Man," and finally "The Law of Mental Medicine" in 1903, published just days before his death from heart failure on May 26, 1903, in Detroit.

 Psychology and Psychical research

 After retiring he studied experimental psychology and authored books on psychical research.

 Hudson's theories gained increased popularity when Thomas Troward adopted them, forming the foundation for his renowned series of lectures on "Mental Science", delivered at the Queen Street Hall, in Edinburgh, in 1904, and at the Doré Gallery, in London, in 1909.
 Troward integrated the concept of two minds into New Thought, and it subsequently caught the attention of Ernest Holmes, evolving into the fundamental insight that underlies the principles of Religious Science.

 Hudson was associate editor of The Medico-Legal Journal.
 At a meeting of the Medico Legal Society on December 18, 1901, he discussed the case of psychic Leonora Piper.
+Hudson lectured at Dr. Herbert A. Parkyn's Chicago School of Psychology and was a regular contributor to its affiliated publications The Hypnotic Magazine and Suggestion magazine where he elaborated on his psychical theories and research.